How Did Medicare Advantage Become a Very Successful Social Services Recovery Program for People Damaged by Social Determinants of Health?

 The timing of that pandemic was particularly relevant to the Medicare Advantage plans because of the disproportionate enrollment for the plans that we now see with both African American and Hispanic patients.

-The economic issues are extremely important and they have been completely invisible and not included in either the discussions or debates about Medicare programming.
+The economic issues are extremely important to many people and they have been completely invisible and not included in either the discussions or the debates about Medicare programming from some of the Medicare Advantage critics who believe and say the plans offer too many benefits because of fairness issues for people who don’t enroll in plans.

 What we know from those numbers and what we can know from almost every other analysis that has been done of social determinants of health in American settings is that the lowest-income people have had the worst care, the poorest linked care, the most medically under documented care, and the lowest levels of equity, availability and service relative to their care and the health status of too many people today has been impaired and damaged by those realities.